hummingbot/hummingbot-site/docs/index.md

     ---

-    Analyze and tweak bots in real-time.
+    Get real-time performance updates and monitor all your bots with Telegram.

     [:octicons-arrow-right-24: Strategy Performance](#)